vTicko/Lesson-1_HTML/Lesson 1.md

 ## Head Element
 Th `<head>`element is where the important meta-info about the webpages, and for the webpages to render properly. _Do Not_ use any element that displays content on the webpage.

+### Charset Meta Element

+Always have the meta tag for the charset encoding of the webpage in the head element: `<meta charset="utf-8">`.
+This is important to ensure the webpage will display special symbos and characters form multiple languages.

+#### Titles

+Title element is `<title> My first Webpage </title>`

+## Body element

+The `<body>` element is required to complete the boilerplate.
+It's where all the content that will be displayed to users will go, like

+- text
+- images
+- lists
+- links

+etc.